#82: Islanders @ Flyers - Saturday, Apr. 9, 2011 - 7:00 PM (ET)

 March 5, 1973 --

 Terry Crisp was sent to the Flyers for Jean Potvin.
-Crisp was part of the Flyers' two Cup champions.
+Crisp was part of the Flyers' 1974 and 1975 Cup champions.

 March 24, 1973 --

-Billy Smith made 24 saves and Ed Westfall scored the only goal in the third period to lead NY to a 3-2 home win.
+Billy Smith made 24 saves and Ed Westfall snapped a 2-2 tie with under 8 minutes to play in NY's 3-2 home win.
 Don Saleski fought Germain Gagnon in the first period and Gary Howatt in the second period.

 March 31, 1973 --

 The Flyers' eight-goal second period tied an NHL record for most goals in a period in a 10-2 home win.
 It was the fourth time in NHL history a team scored eight times in a period.
-The Flyers scored twice in the first 36 seconds and had eight goals on 14 shots in the second period.
-The Flyers led 10-0 at one point.
+The Flyers scored twice in the first 36 seconds of the period and had eight goals on 14 shots.
+The Flyers led 10-0 entering the final minute of the second period.
 Don Saleski (2-1-3), Bobby Clarke (1-2-3), Bill Flett (1-2-3), Bill Barber (1-2-3) and Rick MacLeish (2-0-2) led the offense.
 Saleski had a Gordie Howe Hat Trick.